kiote/activeadmin-poro-decorator/README.md

 Active Admin uses of Draper gem for [decorators](http://activeadmin.info/docs/11-decorators.html), but sometimes you don't need that.
 For reasons you could read this article: http://thepugautomatic.com/2014/03/draper.

+See discussion of PORO with Active Admin authors [here](https://github.com/activeadmin/activeadmin/issues/3600).

 ## Installation

 Add this line to your application's Gemfile: